anon767/VirScan/README.md

 docker-compose up -d
 ```

-You can also build the microservices using
+You are best advice to build the microservices to get the newest signatures

 ```
 docker-compose -f docker-compose-build.yml up --build -d